next-multilingual/next-multilingual/README.md

 - boosting customer trust with more locally relevant content;
 - making string management easier and more modular.

-More details an be found on the implementation and design decision in the individual README files of each API.
+More details an be found on the implementation and design decision in the individual README files of each API and in the [documentation](./doc) directory.